Overview

 What are the property taxes like in Springfield?

-How is the traffic in Springfield?
+How safe is Springfield?

-Are there many community events in Springfield?
+Are there any community events or festivals in Springfield?

 What are the HOA fees like in Springfield?